ROBINTsrl/LeptonVid/README.md

 ![lepton_breakout_board (Back)](https://user-images.githubusercontent.com/6094578/57529094-54389a00-7334-11e9-8086-df99cd5f7ff1.jpg)

+### Build

+To create build this application simply clone this repo on your __Raspberry Pi board__ and run `make.sh`.
+Please note that this application need a fresh install of [WiringPi](http://wiringpi.com/) (I had several problems running it with _stock_ WiringPi found on Raspbian), if you notice some problem in running the application try reinstalling this library.

 ### Advanced use

 I'm using this application to provide a stream of the image to a remote PC where is shown trough another simple application.